cmi-kamalos/Hadoop-Application/README.md

  II) Create a reducer that will iterate over elements which happened to have the same key.
 It counts those element and reduce them: "wordcount_reducer.py"

- IV) Files which contain the words to count.
+ IV) Make Files which contain the words to count.
 In terminal:

     echo "here the words to count" > testfile1

- V) Make the mappers and reducers executables:
+ V) Elevate permission for the mapper and reducer to be executable:

     chmod +x wordcount_mapper.py
     chmod +x wordcount_reducer.py

- VI) create a directory for the user input and put Files containing those words into  Hadoop :
+ VI) Create a directory for the user input and put Files containing those words into  Hadoop :

     hdfs dfs -mkdir /user/cloudera/input